philikon/BarTab/README.txt

 browser restart) and will only load the content when the tab is actually visited.

-This extension is based on Firefox code and therefore released under the same license, the Mozilla Public License Version 1.1.
+This extension is under the same license as Firefox itself, the Mozilla Public License Version 1.1.